cybertza/victron_cerbo_modus_server/README.md

-# Victron Cerbero Modus Server
+# Victron Cerbo Modus Server
-A modbus server instance to run on the the cerbero or venus on port 5020 and use a usb to 485 device to allow another service to use it as a modbus TCP server so that it can interigte what is on the other side, for me its a sunsynk inverter
+A modbus server instance to run on the the cerbo or venus on port 5020 and use a usb to 485 device to allow another service to use it as a modbus TCP server so that it can interigte what is on the other side, for me its a sunsynk inverter

 Instalation instructions